-To receive a diploma in Medical Office Basic X-Ray Technician, students must complete 44.5 credit hours (1060 instructional clock hours).
-This diploma program can be completed in 10 months (40 weeks) for full-time students or in 19 months (76 weeks) for part-time students.
+To receive a Diploma in Medical Office Basic X-Ray Technician, students must complete 44.5 credit hours.
+This diploma program can be completed in 10 months (40 weeks) for full- time students or in 19 months (76 weeks) for part-time students.
 Evening students will be required to complete the externship portion of the program during the day.